erik213/Unifesp/README.md

 # Unifesp
-A repository to store source codes of several disciplines taken during my Science and Technology graduation.
+A repository to store source codes developed for several disciplines taken during my Science and Technology graduation